 Many churches have Friends organisations and they each have their own uniquely expressed purpose.

-The Friends of St Peter’s has been formed:
+The Friends of St Peter’s:

 The appeal of the Friends is that it is both for those who attend church as well as those who do not but who believe that the presence of St Peter’s is of importance and value to the local community.
 This appeal already finds response from far and wide.